 Keep Learning

 It does help to have people you admire and look up to, as long as you’re not constantly tearing yourself down in an attempt to become their carbon copy.
-Observe how they initiate conversations, ask questions, jump into discussions, and wrap things up with a proper farewell.
-Pay attention to the flow of their interactions and try to replicate those behaviors.
+Observe how others start conversations, ask questions, engage in discussions, and conclude their discussions appropriately.
+Observe the flow of the conversation and try to emulate those behaviors.

-This trial-and-error process helps you discover your unique style and allows you to improve until it becomes second nature.
-These role models could be public speakers or even people around you who excel in communication.
-By learning from their techniques, you can sharpen your skills and gradually make them part of your repertoire.
+This trial-and-error process allows you to learn, develop your own style, and practice until your “style” becomes second nature.
+These role models could be public speakers or even people you know who are effective communicators.
+By learning their techniques, you will refine your skill set and slowly add it to your communicative repertoire.

-Don’t just stop at observation; continue learning.
-Look up resources like books, podcasts, or online courses that focus on effective communication and developing social skills.
-Consistent learning and applying new techniques will help refine your abilities, allowing you to adapt and excel in any interaction.
+Don’t stop observing; keep learning.
+Look for resources like books, podcasts, or online courses regarding effective communication and social skills development.
+Continue learning and applying the new techniques; it will refine your own skill set, and you will be able to adapt and thrive in any interaction.

 Small Steps